 Let us begin with a bit of a dark picture.
 Nowhere in the Holy Scriptures are we told about a celebration commemorating the birth of Christ Jesus.
 Nothing in the Scriptures gives us any sure evidence about the date of this magnificent event.
-(The article you are reading was inspired by a larger article that goes into a lot of more detail about the same topic.
-To access it click here.)

 The lack of Scriptural specificity about the facts surrounding the birth of the Judean King stands in sharp contrast to the details available about his death (each of the four Gospels provide the exact timing of Jesus’ death).

 In the late second century, the Greek Church Father Origen mocked yearly celebrations of Roman birth anniversaries, discounting them as deeply pagan practices.
 This suggests that Christian communities did not yet celebrate Christmas during Origen’s lifetime (c.165-264).
 The first church figure to discuss the date of Jesus’ birth was Clement (c.
 200), an Egyptian preacher from Alexandria.
 However, December 25 was not even mentioned.
 By the middle of the fourth century, however, we find that Western churches were already celebrating the Birth of Christ on December 25, while the Eastern Churches did so on Jan.
 7th.

 How did the early Christians arrive at this dating?

 Surprisingly, the early church followed a very Jewish idea – that the beginning and the end of important redemptive events often happen on the same date (Babylonian Talmud, Rosh Hashana 10b-11a).
 In the beginning of the third century, Tertullian reported that since he knew precisely when Jesus died (14th of Nissan or March 25), he also knew exactly when he was conceived!
 He was most-likely wrong in his conclusions, but at least we can now see how they arrived to date of Christmas.